We don’t support this browser anymore.

 Our view

-The number of shops is set to rise to 3,000 over the next few years, the menus and stores have had a reset, and market share's at an all-time high.
+The number of shops is set to rise to 3,000 over the next few years, the menus and stores have been reset, and market share is at an all-time high.
 Relying on high-street shoppers and commuter traffic isn't sustainable, so we're particularly supportive of plans to increase its presence at travel locations (like train stations and airports).

-Greggs has worked hard over the last few years to increase the number of shops that are franchises to around 20%.
+Greggs has worked hard over the last few years to increase the number of franchised shops to around 20%.
 We're supportive of this model.
-It isn't on the hook for day-to-day costs at these locations when compared to the company-owned sites.
-There are other growth levers too, including bolstering delivery services (it now partners with both Just Eat and Uber Eats), click and collect, and opening later to attract more evening customers.
+Compared to the company-owned sites, these locations aren't on the hook for day-to-day costs.
+There are other growth levers, too, including bolstering delivery services (it now partners with both Just Eat and Uber Eats), click-and-collect, and opening later to attract more evening customers.

 One of Greggs' key strengths is that it's a lower-value treat.
-That makes it more resilient during spells where incomes are being flexed.
-Leaning into that through the loyalty app, which doubled in users in 2023, Greggs have gained another valuable avenue to drive sales growth.
+That makes it more resilient during spells when incomes are being flexed.
+Leaning into that through the loyalty app, which doubled in users in 2023, Greggs has gained another valuable avenue to drive sales growth.
 That could translate to longer-term repeat demand even when the economy smooths back out.

 Inflated costs are starting to ease and the group's secured good forward cover for food, packaging and energy costs - cost visibility in this environment is key.
 Less pressure on costs makes it easier to keep prices in check and retain that coveted value offering.

 We continue to be impressed with cash generation and the decent cash hoard on the balance sheet.
 This should provide the firepower needed to fund the supply chain and store upgrades planned over the next few years.
-Perhaps surprisingly for a business geared to growth, there's also a 2.6% prospective yield and the board just signed off on a special dividend too.
-Though, no returns are guaranteed.
+Perhaps surprisingly for a business geared to growth, there's also a 2.5% prospective yield, and the board recently signed off on a special dividend, too.
+However, no returns are guaranteed.

 There's a lot to like about Greggs, literally and corporately, and we still see some upside over the long term.
 But a high bar's been set.